k2-fsa/libriheavy/README.md

 # Libriheavy: a 50,000 hours ASR corpus with punctuation casing and context

 This is the official repository of the Libriheavy dataset.
+Libriheavy is a labeled version of [Librilight](https://arxiv.org/pdf/1912.07875.pdf).
 Please refer to our paper: *Libriheavy: a 50,000 hours ASR corpus with punctuation casing and context* for more details.
 [Preprint available on arxiv](https://arxiv.org/abs/2309.08105).

 ## How to download the dataset